 '''

-String(b, <options>)
+String(b, \langle options \rangle)

+String(i, \langle options \rangle)

-String(i, <options>)
+String(i, format = s)

-String(r, significantDigits = d, <options>)
+String(r, \langle options \rangle)

 String(r, format = s)

-String(e, <options>)
+String(e, \langle options \rangle)

 '''

 Convert a scalar non-String expression to a String representation.
-The first argument may be a Boolean b, an Integer i, a Real r or an enumeration value e (section 4.8.5.2).
-The other arguments must use named arguments.
-For Real expressions the output shall be according to the Modelica grammar.
+The first argument may be a Boolean b, an Integer i, a Real r, or an enumeration value e (section 4.8.5.2).
+The $\langle options \rangle$ represent zero or more of the following named arguments (that cannot be passed as positional arguments):